combinatoriallabs/ArchitecturalComplexity/README.md

 * Ensure python 3.12 is installed, then run: `python3 -m pip install requirements.txt`
 * Run `python3 ./VisualizeDataset.py`.
     - You will be prompted to enter a dataset path.
 The codebase will use the provided path to store dataset files. **Requires ~10gb disk space**.
     - You may see warning messages about missing weights.
-Instructions for downloading them are given below.
+Instructions for downloading them are given below. **Weights require ~20gb disk space**.
 * If setup was successful, this will cycle through each combination of dataset and baseline architecture and display scatter plots of all samples.

 ## Downloading Weights